Inner City Unit

 Inner City Unit were a London based popular music group active from 1979 through to 1985, their music style encompassing psychedelia and punk rock.
 They recorded four studio albums, one studio EP and one compilation album of previously unreleased material.

 The group were established by ex-Hawkwind saxophonist Nik Turner, joined by bassist and keyboardist Phil Reeves (known as Dead Fred).
 Trev Thoms was the guitarist of the first incarnation and Steve Pond the second.
 Ermano Ghisio-Erba (known as Dino Ferari) and Mick Lee (known as Mick Stupp) were the drummers.
-Andy Anderson (drums) and Mo Vicarage (keyboards) played live and recorded with the group in the early days.
+Andy Anderson (drums) and Michael Vickerage (known as Mo Vicarage) (keyboards) played live and recorded with the group in the early days.
 Barry Downes (known as Baz Magneto), GP Wayne (known as Little Bit), Dave Anderson and Nazar Alikhan had stints with the group playing bass.

 Since their split, various members have got together on occasions to record or play live using the name.

 History

-Formation 1977-1979
+Formation 1977–1979

 In 1977, after Nik Turner had been dismissed from Hawkwind, he traveled to Egypt and made some portable recordings playing flute in the King's Chamber of Great Pyramid of Giza.
 With producer Steve Hillage he worked these recordings into the album Xitintoday (exit into day) with contributions from members of Gong, Harry Williamson and Andy Anderson.
 His group performed live as Sphynx.

 With Williamson he conceived the protest single "Nuclear Waste" issued as Fast Breeder and the Radio Actors, with vocals from Sting, and then contributed to the album Fairy Tales by Williamson and Gilli Smyth's group Mother Gong.
-On this session he met keyboardist Mo Vicarage and drummer Ermano Ghisio-Erba (known as Dino Ferari), both of whom would be pulled into Turner's band.
+On this session he met keyboardist Michael Vickerage (known as Mo Vicarage) and drummer Ermano Ghisio-Erba (known as Dino Ferari), both of whom would be pulled into Turner's band.
 Erba brought in guitarist Trev Thoms with whom he had played in Steve Took's Horns, Thoms in turn brought in keyboard player Phil Reeves (known as Dead Fred), the two having played in Steve Gibbons Band together.
 The new name Inner City Unit had been suggested to Turner by his close friend, the graphic designer Barney Bubbles.